 There are also qualitative aspects to consider in order for the health care workforce to help achieve the SDGs.
 One primary concern has to do with the quality of care delivered when health care workers are demoralized by poor salaries, poor and dangerous work conditions, a lack of career structure, a heavy workload, and a lack of medicine and equipment.

 Secondly, effective policies, training and mentoring need to be put in place in order to permit the task-shifting of services—the delegation of certain medical responsibilities to less specialized health workers—to frontline health care workers, who can thereby provide a wide range of lifesaving intervention procedures.
+A system, such as a Medical Facilities Management Systems, can also be implemented in order to effectively handle the center and to allow better efficiency for the healthcare workers.
 If implemented correctly, task-shifting has been shown to be quite effective in safely providing needed access to services that would have otherwise been unavailable to patients in need.

 Widely successful examples of task-shifting include:

 - empowering nurses to initiate TB treatment and antiretroviral therapy for HIV;

 - community health workers prescribing antibiotics for pneumonia and antimalarial drugs;

 - HIV testing by lay counselors; HIV self-testing;

 - and caesarean sections and emergency surgery performed by clinical officers when there are no doctors or surgeons available.

 But frontline health care workers cannot do it alone.
 Their credibility suffers if they are not supported up by an effective referral system providing higher specialized levels of care to deal with more complex and life-threatening conditions.
 If a community is motivated to deliver babies in a health facility, but then finds that there is no delivery room space or that midwifery service or adequate medical supplies are unavailable, their trust is broken.